Skip to main content

 Sandbox7a2f771f3a7ac9ae2a95066df35dc0261d7ce354214736cc232d70b3c66f8a5f

 The public key is a hex-encoded string (64 characters representing 32 bytes).
+Set this as DAKOTA_WEBHOOK_PUBLIC_KEY in your environment.

 Managing Webhooks